int19h/R-Host/BUILDING-WIN32.md

 make
 ```

 The resulting binary will also be in src.
-It needs the following DLLs at runtime:
+It needs the following DLLs at runtime (can be copied
+from `C:\msys64\mingw64\bin`):

 - libboost_filesystem-mt.dll
 - libboost_program_options-mt.dll